Should I translate my website? That’s a question many business owners ask themselves.

 Adding additional languages to your website is a solid business investment.
 In a growing international online environment, accommodating visitors from other localities is a good way to grow business and revenue.

-While translating makes sense for many businesses, it’s especially suitable for those on the list above.
-If you are still asking yourself “should I translate my WordPress website?“, a good rule of thumb is this: if a significant part of your business comes (or could potentially come) from other countries or if your are operating in a space with other primary languages, translation is probably a good investment.
+While translating your website makes sense for many businesses, it’s especially suitable for those on the list above.
+If you’re still asking yourself “should I translate my website?“, a good rule of thumb is this: if a significant part of your business comes (or could potentially come) from other countries or if your are operating in a space with other primary languages, website translation is probably a good investment.

 In addition to that, doing so can be a good way to move past your competitors.
 After all, website translation is a business investment not everyone is willing to make, is because it’s not always easy to see the ROI.
 However, as we have seen above, it’s clear that translating your site provides clear business benefits.